Learning with Subset Stacking: Abstract

 \section{Abstract}

 We propose a new regression algorithm that learns from a set of input-output pairs.
 Our algorithm is designed for populations where the relation between the input variables and the output variable exhibits a heterogeneous behavior across the predictor space.
 The algorithm starts with generating subsets that are concentrated around random points in the input space.
 This is followed by training a local predictor for each subset.
 Those predictors are then combined in a novel way to yield an overall predictor.
 We call this algorithm ``LEarning with Subset Stacking'' or \LESS{}, due to its resemblance to the method of stacking regressors.
-We compare the testing performance of \LESS{} with the state-of-the-art methods on several datasets.
-Our comparison shows that \LESS{} is a competitive supervised learning method.
-Moreover, we observe that \LESS{} is also efficient in terms of computation time and it allows a straightforward parallel implementation.
+We offer bagging and boosting variants of \LESS{} and test against the state-of-the-art methods on several datasets.
+Our comparison shows that \LESS{} is highly competitive.